 Your doctor and/or nurse will probably:

 1. Check your baby's weight, length, and head circumference and plot the measurements on a growth chart.

 2. Ask questions, address concerns, and offer advice about how your baby is:

 Feeding.
 Breast milk or formula is still all your baby needs.
-Iron-fortified cereal or puréed meats can be introduced when your baby is ready for solid foods at about 6 months of age.
+You can give iron-fortified cereal or puréed meats when your baby is ready for solid foods at about 6 months of age.
 Talk with your doctor before starting any solids.

 Peeing and pooping.
 Babies this age should have several wet diapers a day and regular bowel movements.
 Some may poop every day; others may poop every few days.
-This is normal as long as stools are soft.
-Let your doctor know if they become hard, dry, or difficult to pass.
+This is normal as long as the poop is soft.
+Let your doctor know if it gets hard, dry, or difficult to pass.